awakened1712/awakened1712.github.io/_pages/about.md

 - Analyze security of mobile security suites and give advice for the business decisions.
 - Provide security trainings and secure coding guidelines
 - "The best creative contributor" award in 2016
+### Jun 2012 to Jul 2015

-Mobile Security Researcher at V-Key Inc from Jun 2012 to Jul 2015
+Mobile Security Researcher at V-Key Inc
 - Research and analyze various types of attacks on mobile devices (Android and iOS): keyloggers, trojans, kernel rootkits, spoofers, debuggers, jailbreak/root exploits.
 - Develop mobile library to detect suspicious tampering (debugging, static patching, hooking, memory dumping) and protect mobile applications against them.
 - Pentest internal products to find the vulnerabilities.